lsbonafe/vehicleschemecreator/README.md

 The vehicle scheme data model is flexible and supports various vertical and horizontal configurations, with multiple decks and levels.

-A simple example is shown below.
+A simple example is shown below to illustrate how a scheme can be created and displayed.

 <img